Richard-Weiss/Bing-Creator-Image-Downloader/README.md

 * Run `pip install -r .\requirements.txt` to install all dependencies (You may need to add the `PythonXX\Scripts` folder to your PATH first)
 * Run `python .\main.py` afterward to run the script
 * The images of the collection are saved in the `bing_images_$TodaysDate.zip` file

+### Addendum
+It should take about 30 seconds to download 1500 images from my testing.
+Each image contains the original prompt and image link as EXIF Metadata in the `UserComment` field in a JSON format.
+If you encounter any errors or warnings in your log, please open a new issue.